Gnomeslayer/battlemetrics/README.md

 ## Contributing
 If you find any issues or have suggestions for improvement, please feel free to submit a pull request or open an issue in the issue tracker.
 I welcome contributions from the community!

+## Contact
+You can contact me on Discord, simply add me: gnomeslayer or, you can join the official Battlemetrics discord: https://discord.gg/xWa3UNG4yh